Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Results

+\revision{We test whether \name can support individualized prioritization of cancer drug combinations~\cite{Sicklick_2019_ipredict,Meric_2023_combomatch} by pairing its drug embeddings with patient molecular profiles in two ex vivo systems: primary cancer cells from BeatAML and patient-derived xenografts from PDXE (Fig.~\ref{fig:figure_7}a; Supplementary Fig.~S7a).}

-In the BeatAML dataset, we sampled patients to hold out for evaluation based on gene expression profiles, somatic mutation data, and clinical information with less than 10\% missing data (Methods Sec.~\ref{method:beataml}).
-For each drug combination, \name's drug embeddings were fed into a bilinear decoder to generate a fused embedding, which was then concatenated with dimension-reduced gene expression and clinical attribute vectors before being inputted into a multi-layer perceptron.
-The classification target was defined as synergistic if the ``combination ratio" was less than 1~\cite{Eide_2023_Venetoclax} (Methods Sec.~\ref{method:beataml-dataset}).
-Multimodal \name combined with patient genomic profiles outperformed models without genomic input, showing the importance of patient data for strong performance (Fig.~\ref{fig:figure_7}c).
-However, patient information alone was insufficient to achieve meaningful predictions without combined drug embeddings.
+\underline{BeatAML.} For each drug combination, \name's two drug embeddings are fused with a bilinear decoder.
+The fused embedding is concatenated with dimensionality-reduced gene expression and clinical attributes, then passed to a multi-layer perceptron (Methods Sec.~\ref{method:beataml-dataset}).
+The classification target is synergy defined by a drug combination ratio less than 1~\cite{Eide_2023_Venetoclax} (Supplementary Fig.~S7c).
+Models that combine \name with patient genomic profiles outperform models without genomics when patients are held out (Fig.~\ref{fig:figure_7}b) and when drugs are held out (Supplementary Fig.~S7b), indicating the predictive value of patient information.
+Patient features alone are insufficient without the combined drug embeddings.

-In the PDX dataset, we incorporated gene expression and mutation data into \name, testing \name's performance by holding out each drug combination.
-For this dataset, we used the element-wise maximum of the two drug embeddings from \name, concatenated with dimension-reduced gene expression data, as input to a random forest regressor.
-We trained two models with different regression targets: treatment response (``BestAvgResponse''~\cite{Gao_2015_pdx}) and progression-free survival (PFS, ``TimeToDouble''~\cite{Gao_2015_pdx}).
-When predicting response, \name showed statistically significant correlations between predicted and actual responses for 8 of 11 held-out drug combinations ($p$-value $<0.05$, Kendall's $\tau$), with an average correlation of $\tau=0.466$ (Fig.~\ref{fig:figure_7}d).
+\underline{PDXE.} We integrate gene expression and mutation data with \name and evaluate performance by holding out each drug combination.
+The element-wise maximum of the two \name drug embeddings is concatenated with dimensionality-reduced gene expression and used as input to a random forest regressor.
+We train two predictors: treatment response (BestAvgResponse) and progression-free survival (PFS, TimeToDouble)~\cite{Gao_2015_pdx}.
+For response, \name shows significant correlations between predicted and observed responses in 8 of 11 held-out combinations (Kendall's $\tau$, $p<0.05$), with an average $\tau=0.465$ (Fig.~\ref{fig:figure_7}c).
+We stratify patients using an mRECIST-based threshold (predicted response below $-20$ as responders, otherwise non-responders)~\cite{Gao_2015_pdx}.
+For combinations with at least five predicted responders and five predicted non-responders, Kaplan-Meier estimates show significant differences in ground-truth PFS between strata (Fig.~\ref{fig:figure_7}e,f; Supplementary Fig.~S7d).
+For PFS prediction, \name again correlates with observed survival in 7 of 11 combinations ($p<0.05$, average $\tau=0.489$; Supplementary Fig.~S7e).
+Stratifying by predicted response reproduces differences in observed PFS (Fig.~\ref{fig:figure_7}d; Supplementary Fig.~S7f).
+These results show that \name can transfer from multimodal preclinical drug information to patient-level ex vivo efficacy when combined with genomic context.